zesterer/euc/README.md

 - Modern CPUs are fast enough to make lightweight software-rendered programs run at reasonable speeds (although they are of course no match for GPUs).

 - Writing a software renderer is a brilliant way to learn about modern 3D rendering techniques.

+## Performance Concerns

+Cargo, by default, compiles Rust code in debug mode.
+In this mode, very few optimisations are made upon the code, and as a result the performance of software rendering tends to suffer.
+To experience this project with decent performance, make sure you compile with the `--release` flag.

+## Goals

+- Support for programmable shaders

+- Simple, clear interface

+## Non-Goals

+- Correctness

+- Extreme optimisation

+- Compliance with an existing API (i.e: OpenGL)